epfl-ada/ada-2021-project-sunshine-analytica/README.md

 <img src="https://render.githubusercontent.com/render/math?math=idf(i) = log\left(\frac{n}{n_i}\right)">

 where `n` is the total number of documents (or quotes in this context) and `n_i` the total number of documents in which term `i` occur.
 [1] An advantage of using TF-IDF scores as weights instead of only the counts of the term, is that the `idf` part compensates for how common a term is in the collection of documents (quotes).
 This would make the vector representation more accurately reflect the distinction of quotes.
+### Method applied
+We focused our quote similarity analysis, not on every quotes considered independently, but on the similarity between groups of quotes from a same politician.
+For doing this, we started by concatenating all quotes from a same politician and then vectorised this applying the TF-IDF method using stopwords.
+In order to decrease the number of features of our database, we then apply the NMF algorithm with an output on the 50-dimensions space.
+After considering DBSCAN and K-Mean algorithm for clustering our data, we finally pick the second one with k=14 regarding the silhouette score and Sum of Squared Error curves.
+We finnaly get clusters which can be represented by a politician and a set of heavily top words from a same topic.
+Repeting the same procees for different years, we can establish some statistics on each cluster and so topic like the ratio female/male or the repartition in parties of politician from this cluster.
 ## Proposed timeline
 | Week |                        Task                        |
 |:----:|----------------------------------------------------|